Am I a Transfer Student?

 Impact on Class Standing

 Once the transfer credit evaluation is complete, your student classification (first-year, sophomore, junior) will be determined solely by the number of transferable credits.
 The number of semesters completed at previous institutions does not determine your class standing.
-The classifications are:
+The student classifications are defined as follows:

 • First-year: 0-24 transferable credit hours